RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 ### Exercise 13

-Create a function `detect_dtu_signs` that takes as input a color image and returns an image where the blue sign is identified by foreground pixels.
+Create a function `detect_dtu_signs` that takes as input a color image and returns an image, where the blue sign is identified by foreground pixels.

 ### Exercise 14